 When I first started managing people and communities, I was hesitant about showing gratitude for people’s achievements.
-I didn’t want to say “Thank you” because I was worried that showing my gratitude would somehow make people complacent.
-I learned the hard way that it has the opposite affect.
+I didn’t want to say “Thank you” because I was worried that showing my gratitude would somehow make people complacent or make me seem weak.
+I learned the hard way that it has the opposite effect.

-I stopped ignoring people’s achievements long ago, but lately, I’ve been hearing some of my friends complain that their managers never recognize them for their achievements either.
-These managers tend to be untrained and young, with just a hint of job insecurity to keep them on their toes.
-But refusing to give other people credit makes your team/community complacent and convinces them not to put emotional weight on their work.
+Refusing to give other people credit makes your team and community complacent and convinces them not to put emotional weight on their work.
 I can’t think of a worse fate for a managerial relationship.

 I started thinking more about sharing the importance of saying “Thank you” in large and tiny ways when I posted a comment on the 99u piece, “The 5 Most Dangerous Creativity Killers”.
 I said in my comment:

 “Not being recognized for a huge achievement (in reference to reason #5) is a HUGE creativity killer.
 That person will immediately think, why bother?
 Then they’ll dedicate their creative energy to something else entirely.
 And if they don’t think it immediately, it’ll still slowly start to seep in over time.
 Recognize good work, even in small ways like sending a quick ‘You’re awesome’ or ‘Thank you!’ email, tweet, LinkedIn note, etc.”